 Tip: When doing pull-ups or sit-ups, don't stretch or strain your neck to reach the top of the movement.
 Tighten and engage your core to raise your body, don't use your neck.

-You've probably made one or a few of these mistakes, and that's okay!
-At least now you know what you need to do to fix your form, so the next time you hit the weights your movements will be more controlled and everyone will be admiring how pretty your form is.
+You've probably done one or a few of these mistakes, and that's okay!
+At least now you know what you need to do to fix your form, so the next time you hit the weights your movements will be more controlled and everyone will be admiring at how pretty your form is.

 So, remember to focus on the exercise you're doing and keep these mistakes and solutions in mind!
 Aside from maintaining good form during your workouts, if you want to improve your workout routine as a whole, you should also practice good strength training principles!
 This includes having a proper warm-up, breathing throughout the exercises, trying different variations to target smaller muscle groups, and maintaining good posture (including when doing cardio).
 Focusing on improving your entire workout routine, opposed to just one part of it, will maximize the effort you're putting in and get you the results you deserve!